MicrochipTech/fpga-hls-examples/Training4/readme.md

 ```
 <p align="center">Figure 8‑25 Run Program Script: run_sw_shls.sh</p>

-Makefile.user defines various options related to compiling and running
+`Makefile.user` defines various options related to compiling and running
 the compiled program.
-Figure 8‑26 is a snippet of Makefile.user
+Figure 8‑26 is a snippet of `Makefile.user`
 containing the runtime settings.
 Visit the [Makefile
 Variable](https://microchiptech.github.io/fpga-hls-docs/userguide.html#makefile-variables)
 section of our user guide for a full list of predefined user flags and
 their uses.
-Important: Ensure that SRCS is set to
+Important: Ensure that `SRCS` is set to
-main\_variables/main.simple.cpp.
+`main_variables/main.simple.cpp`.

 ```
 29  #-------------------------------------------------